adzetto/Spring-Mass-Friction-Analysis/README.md

 #### Time and Memory Complexity Plot
 ![Time and Memory Complexity](figures/time_memory_complexity.pgf)

-## Contributing

-Please don't hesitate to provide feedback in the form of problems or pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## References

 - Smith, J. (2020). *Introduction to the Spring-Mass System*.
 Journal of Mechanics, 34(2), 123-145.